roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 );
 ```

-We're passing both the `guess` object and the `colors` array as props because the `<GuessRow>` needs access to them to do its job.
+While we're at it, we're passing both the `guess` object and the `colors` array as props because the `<GuessRow>` needs access to them to do its job.

-We're also assigning using `idx` to assign to `key` to make React happy.
+We're also using `idx` to assign to `key` to make React happy.

 > Note: Passing state and props down multiple levels of the component hierarchy is very common in React.
 However, state management alternatives, such as Redux and React's context, allow for "providing" state to components directly instead.
 Redux has a lot of set up overhead and is overkill for most apps, however, we'll be taking a look at React's context approach in a future lesson.